• Christmas Recipes

 • Pinterest

-Turkey tetrazzini casserole is an American classic and a favorite dish to make with leftover Thanksgiving turkey.
-Good thing it works with chicken too, because this comfort food casserole is something you’ll want to make more often than just after Thanksgiving.
+This leftover turkey casserole is an American classic called a Tetrazzini and a favorite dish to make with leftover Thanksgiving turkey.
+Good thing it works with chicken too, because this comfort food casserole is something you'll want to make more often than just after Thanksgiving.

 turkey tetrazinni casserole.